-As for health, most birth defects couldn't be diagnosed before birth, and nobody knew what caused most of them.
-Nobody had a clue that smoking, drinking, or poor diet could be a problem (advanced maternal age was understood to be an issue, but why hadn't yet been studied in-depth).
+As for health: To begin with, most birth defects couldn't be diagnosed prenatally, and nobody knew what caused most of them.
+Nobody had a clue that smoking, drinking, or poor diet during pregnancy could be a problem, either (advanced maternal age was understood to be an issue, but why hadn't yet been studied in-depth).
 There were no surfactants or other treatments for very premature babies; a lot of hospitals didn't even have incubators.
-It wasn't unusual in the least for a couple to lose a child at or around birth.
-And not just poor or middle-class families: many famous power couples (like the John F. Kennedys) lost children at birth or soon afterwards.
+Thus it wasn't unusual in the least for a couple to lose a child at or around birth, notably the John F. Kennedys.

-This lack of parental preparation meant giving birth to a live but disabled child tended to be seen as overwhelming.
+This lack of parental preparation meant giving birth to a disabled child was inevitably a shock that tended to be seen as overwhelming.
 Conditions like Downs Syndrome were so poorly understood, and hence the necessary education and facilities for caring for one in-home were so few, that it was fairly common for families to simply institutionalize the child for its lifetime — sometimes going so far as to tell their families that s/he had died.

 Epidemic disease was a fact of life, especially polio, or "infantile paralysis".
 Some people died, while others were disabled for life — this was the era in which the "iron lung", basically a mobile life-support unit, was invented.
-Against this backdrop, vaccines were rightly seen as a literal Godsend (Dr Jonas Salk's 1955 announcement of the release of the first effective polio vaccine was a international media spectacle and the event was met with a level of spontaneous celebration not seen since VE/VJ-Day), and people rushed to make sure their children were vaccinated the moment a new one was released.
-It was considered stupid to the point of mental disability to not get your kids vaccinated as soon as humanly possible.
+Against this backdrop, vaccines were understandably seen as a literal Godsend; Dr Jonas Salk's 1955 announcement of the release of the first effective polio vaccine was a international media spectacle and the event was met with a level of spontaneous celebration not seen since VE/VJ-Day.
+Parents rushed to make sure their children were vaccinated the moment a new one was released.
 It of course helped that the average older Fifties adult likely still had vivid memories of the 1918 Spanish Flu pandemic.